dannash100/mysql/README.md

 #### large strings
 - use TEXT to hold up to 65,535 bytes of data

+#### image files
+- use BLOB or binary large object to store image file such as jpeg, although it is preferable to store image files on a server, or as a url address in the database.

 #### null values
 - null setting indicates whether each field may contain NULL values.